UbiquityRobotics/learn/quick_start/connecting.md

 #### Connecting to the Robot and Logging In

 Now that you are on the robot's network, you can connect to the robot itself.
-On your workstation, start a terminal window (ctrl-alt-t).
+On your workstation, start a terminal window (ctrl-alt-t if you are using linux).
 In that window, log in by typing

 ```ssh ubuntu@ubiquityrobot###.local```